mapninja/Earthsys144/week02/02_georeferencing_with_qgis_and_allmaps_org.md

 - Created a custom CRS suited to the geography of the map
 - Used the QGIS Georeferencer to place control points and transform the image
 - Evaluated the resulting alignment against modern spatial reference data
+- Created a map layout that communicates the georeferenced result clearly

 This workflow is foundational for historical GIS and archival cartography.
 Once a scanned map is georeferenced, it can be compared to modern layers, digitized for further analysis, and used as part of larger spatial research workflows.